Daniel Taken to Babylon

 Aliens with a Heavenly Passport

 The Bible uses the word aliens or sojourners to describe God’s people (1 Peter 2:11).
 You do not belong to this world in a permanent way.
 You belong to another city “whose designer and builder is God” (Hebrews 11:10), and you cannot understand your life in this world until you have grasped that this is not what God created you for.

 If you are a Christian, you are like a person who carries two passports.
-One of them will expire, because when Christ returns, national identities will be relegated to history as all of God’s people are united together in heaven.
+One of them will expire, because when Christ returns, the nations to which we belong will be relegated to history.
 But your passport as a citizen of heaven will never pass away.
 It will remain forever.

 The art of the Christian life is to live in this world without being consumed by it.
-We are to use the short time frame of our life here to prepare for the main event which is still to come.
+We are to use our short lives here to prepare for the eternal life that is to come.

 Imagine Daniel sitting at his school desk in Jerusalem.
 There is a knock on the door.
 A moment later, three soldiers from Nebuchadnezzar’s army burst in, and Daniel is taken seven hundred miles to Babylon.
 His parents are distraught, and there’s nothing they can do to stop it.